amureborn/Roblox-Unblocked/README.md

 ✅Privacy Protection: It makes sure that the things you do online stay private and safe from bad stuff.

-# 💡How To Play Roblox Unblocked With Extension
+# How To Play Roblox Unblocked With Extension

 1. Open your browser and navigate to the Chrome Web Store.
 2. Search for a VPN extension, “[Roblox Unblocked – Free VPN for Chrome.](https://chrome.google.com/webstore/detail/roblox-unblocked/eldafnahjlecijacdkbaoaodclagkchc)”